chrisnovello/illucia_dtr/README.md

 On my computer, the serial device shows up as `/dev/cu.usbmodem1421` Client software cannot connect to serial device...how to connect manually?
 It's very important to solider the header pins on.
 Simply resting them in the holes doesn't make an electrical connection.

+Baud setting is incorrect.
+Should be 9600.
+PR submitted.